-Class rule violations Pushing/shoving Leaving class without permission during instructional time Profanity, not directed at others Name-calling Cheating or copying work of another student Out of seat or assigned area Throwing objects Displaying an electronic device without permission Refusal to follow directions Dress Code violations Refusal to complete assignments Public display of affection Tardy Aggravation/agitation of others placed in suspension or refused admittance to school based on violations of the dress code.
+Class rule violations Profanity, not directed at others Out of seat or assigned area Refusal to follow directions Public display of affection Pushing/shoving Name-calling Throwing objects Dress Code violations Tardy Leaving class without permission during instructional time Cheating or copying work of another student Displaying an electronic device without permission Refusal to complete assignments Aggravation/agitation of others placed in suspension or refused admittance to school based on violations of the dress code.
 Refer to Board Policy FNCA or the Parent-Student Handbook for dress code policy.